Rethinking the toxic workplace

 That mismatch is profoundly disorienting because it feels like betrayal, and often it is.
 People assume they’re witnessing a deviation from normal workplace functioning when they might be encountering the workplace functioning exactly as it’s structured to function.

 The word toxic then appears as a way of naming the shock of political misfit.
+For many people, it is the only language available for an experience that’s both violating and difficult to explain.
 This doesn’t make the experience imaginary but it can make the diagnosis wrong.
-Sometimes the workplace hasn’t gone bad at all and it’s simply revealing that it was never built for someone like you.
+Sometimes the workplace hasn’t gone bad at all and is revealing that its real operating logic is incompatible with what you can ethically or psychologically remain inside.
+For some people, that leads to exit.
+For others, it leads to a more deliberate way of staying.

 Why politics exists (and isn’t going anywhere)